 NOTE: If the grade isn't populating, it could be due to your geographic region settings.
 If you're located in a country where we may not have enough industry data to compare on a country, state, or city level, the grade won't show.
 To fix this you'll need to enable performance metrics on a world level.
 To check this, go to Administration > Customize > General Product Settings > Geographic Region for Performance Metrics, enable World, and click Save.

 This is where we calculate how many available listing sites there are for that particular business category, and how many of those sites display your client's business information.
 We also highlight the four primary listing sites for any business: Google, Facebook, and X.

 When creating or refreshing a snapshot report, Reputation Management Trial will only pull a customer's LinkedIn page if it is connected to the account in the platform.

 Therefore during snapshot generation, mostly LinkedIn will appear to be "not found" in the listing section since accounts are not connected in most cases while prospecting.

 Here is where we calculate the accuracy of those found listings from the previous section.
 This is based on the business details entered when creating the account.
 We also compare their accuracy against their industry average to show them how well they're doing against the competition.
 Finally, we provide a summary of how many times their information was found to be incorrect, broken out by: Incorrect phone number, missing phone number, and missing website link.

-This section allows you to give your clients' a detailed breakdown of each listing site they could be found on along with what information is accurate, missing, or incorrect.
-They also have the option of clicking View Listing to see the actually listing itself.
+This section allows you to give your clients a detailed breakdown of each listing site they could be found on along with what information is accurate, missing, or incorrect.
+They also have the option of clicking View Listing to see the actual listing itself.
 This can be a great way to help your clients visualize just how much work is involved in keeping their business information updated.

 Data Provider Accuracy